-Citation with stable link: Philip A. Harland, 'Indians: Iamboulos and Diodoros on a utopian island beyond India (mid-first century BCE),' Last modified November 30, 2022, http://philipharland.com/Blog/?p=8577.
+Citation with stable link: Philip A. Harland, 'Indians: Iamboulos and Diodoros on a utopian island beyond India (mid-first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified February 19, 2023, http://philipharland.com/Blog/?p=8577.

-Ancient author(s): Iamboulos as cited by Diodoros of Sicily, Library of History 2.55-60 (link to Greek text and full translation).
+Ancient authors: Iamboulos as cited by Diodoros of Sicily, Library of History 2.55-60 (link).

 Comments: Immediately following his discussion of peoples in Arabia, Diodoros of Sicily turns to a paradoxical island in the southern ocean somewhere off the coast (perhaps Sri Lanka is in mind if there is any real geographical referent).
 Drawing on a source that claims to be a travelogue (perhaps really a fictional story or novel) by a person named Iamboulos (also transliterated Iambulus), Diodoros focusses on describing the marvels or paradoxes of the environment, animals, and peoples of this exotic landscape.
 Once again the line between fiction and ethnographic description is blurry or non-existent.
 In some respects, the image is of some kind of island utopia where people live extraordinarily long lives (150 years).
 Diodoros’ sketch of other island peoples have similar tinges of utopianism as we find here.
 Far-off islands and their peoples are not infrequently the subject of ethnographic speculation, as the case of Thule of the far north suggests.
 In particular, see the second century novel by Antonius Diogenes, The Wonders Beyond Thule (link).